Daniel J. Frey

 Keeping It Real

-Keeping it real is a turn of phrase that means you stay true to yourself.
+Keeping it real is a phrase that means staying true to yourself.

 For the past month, we have seen leaders in our government display their true selves.